DaleOrders/AWS-Study-Notes/README.md

 Incoming connections don't work.
 Outgoing connections can get a response returned.

-- Must run from a public subnet to allow for public IP address.
+- Must run from within a public subnet to allow for public IP address.
   - Internet Gateway subnets configure to allocate public IPv4 addresses and default routes for those subnets pointing at the IGW.
 - Uses Elastic IPs (Static IPv4 Public)